 APRIL 6–7, 2024

 A PDF of the call for papers is available here.

 Proposals are invited for either regular twenty-minute presentations or ten-minute lightning talks.
 Proposals for other formats, such as special panels or poster sessions, are also invited.
 Up to two proposals may be submitted by an individual, but no more than one will be accepted.

 Proposals for papers given at national conferences or previously published should not be submitted.

 Presentations by graduate students will be eligible for the Patricia Carpenter Award, which includes a cash prize and publication in Theory and Practice.

-- A proposal of no more than 500 words for the entire panel/session, following the guidelines above for individual papers.
+Special Panels or Poster Sessions: Submissions for special panels or poster sessions should include a proposal of no more than 500 words for the entire panel/session, following the guidelines above for individual papers.